-Natural beekeeping is a phrase often used to describe many different approaches to beekeeping.
-While there's not one agreed-upon definition, our definition of natural beekeeping is minimal manipulation, natural combs (no foundation), and no medication (chemical treatments).
-This is a stark contrast to the predominant practices in beekeeping today that generally include frequent hive inspections, queen replacements, feeding, single cell size foundation, chemicals, and a myriad of other regimens.
+Natural beekeeping is a phrase used to describe many different approaches to beekeeping.
+While there's no universal definition, our interpretation of natural beekeeping is minimal manipulation, natural combs, and no treatments.

-Our approach comes from the perspective that honey bees are amazingly successful creatures that, if given the opportunity, can succeed without human intervention.
-Our goal is to provide the bees with a good environment in which to thrive without us.
-We do believe the best environment is in a hive with natural comb, such as a top bar hive, Warré hive or a foundationless Langstroth hive, but this isn't the only determinining factor.
+Our goal is to provide the bees with a good environment in which they can thrive mostly on their own.
+In our opinion, the best environment is a hive with natural comb such as a top bar hive, Warré hive, or a foundationless Langstroth hive.

-In the end, we believe that bees can do it on their own without us, and while it may be harsh to allow some to die off, we believe it's the only way to help the relieve the ailing beekeeping industry from the dependance on chemical treatments.
+In the end, we believe that honeybees can thrive on their own.
+While it may be harsh to allow some to die, it's the only way to relieve the ailing beekeeping industry from dependence on chemical treatments.